Video Interview with Dr. Christian H. Kaelin of Henley & Partners

 To explore these big questions, Juliette Foster speaks with Dr. Christian Kaelin, Chairman of Henley & Partners and one of the world’s leading experts on citizenship by investment.

-About Dr. Christian H. Kälin
+About Dr. Christian H. Kaelin

-Dr. Christian H. Kälin, TEP, FIMC, serves as Chairman of Henley & Partners and is a leading authority on investment migration and citizenship-by-investment—an industry he helped shape.
-With advanced degrees in law and philosophy, he is a sought-after speaker and a trusted advisor to governments and international organizations.
+Dr. Christian H. Kaelin, TEP, FIMC, serves as Chairman of Henley & Partners and is a leading authority on investment migration and citizenship-by-investment—an industry he helped shape.
+With advanced degrees in law and philosophy, he is a sought-after speaker and a trusted advisor to governments and international organisations.
 His extensive body of work includes authorship, co-authorship, and editorial contributions to key publications such as the Global Residence and Citizenship Handbook, Ius Doni: The Acquisition of Citizenship by Investment, the annual Kälin – Kochenov Quality of Nationality Index, and the Switzerland Business & Investment Handbook.
-He is also credited with conceptualizing the passport index, having developed the renowned Henley Passport Index in collaboration with the International Air Transport Association, which has been published since 2006.
+He is also credited with conceptualising the passport index, having developed the renowned Henley Passport Index in collaboration with the International Air Transport Association, which has been published since 2006.

-Originally trained as a banker, Dr. Kälin co-founded Arnova Capital, an investment management firm with a proven track record of consistent double-digit returns for over two decades.
+Originally trained as a banker, Dr. Kaelin co-founded Arnova Capital, an investment management firm with a proven track record of consistent double-digit returns for over two decades.
 Additionally, he has founded and invested in multiple ventures, including SIP Medical Family Office, which has been operating since 1997.

 Beyond business, he is deeply engaged in philanthropy, humanitarian initiatives, and social impact investing.
 He is the founder and chairman of the Andan Foundation, a Swiss non-profit under federal supervision, dedicated to supporting displaced communities.
-The foundation has forged key alliances with organizations like UNHCR and UNICEF and, in partnership with the Massachusetts Institute of Technology, established the Innovation for Refugee Inclusion Prize, an annual award of USD 100,000.
+The foundation has forged key alliances with organisations like UNHCR and UNICEF and, in partnership with the Massachusetts Institute of Technology, established the Innovation for Refugee Inclusion Prize, an annual award of USD 100,000.

 Publications